akjmicro/dclang/README.md

 ```

 Notice the '.' character, which pops/prints the top-of-stack (TOS).
 This comes
-from FORTH, as does '.s', which non-destructively shows the stack contents.
+from `forth`, as does '.s', which non-destructively shows the stack contents.
 This is different from 'dc', where 'p' pops/prints the TOS.

 In the looping examples, the block has access to up to 3 hidden variables,